PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1947 - The John E. Abbott House, Mount Desert Island ME.
 Unbuilt.

 1948 - The Eugene and Margaret Farney House, 39 Fairfield Pond Lane, Sagaponack NY.
 This oceanfront house was expanded to 5,000 sf in 1989 by architect Mark Matthew with a larger kitchen and master suite.
 It had 8 bedrooms and 7 baths, a pool, tennis court, and putting green.
 Sold to William Spier.
 Sold in 2009 to Fairfield Pond Partners LLC.
 Sold in 2013; destroyed in 2014.
 B/W photos by Ezra Stoller/ESTO.

 1948 - The Edwin Boysen House.
 Boysen was Johnson's earlier and occasional lover.
 Had an open mid-section flanked by service and sleeping quarters - the latter looking out on a walled court - and a single round window in the elevation.
 Unbuilt.

 1948- The Mrs. John D. Rockefeller III Pool Pavilion and Art Gallery, Tarrytown NY.
 Unbuilt.

 1949 - The Benjamin V. Wolf House, 624 River Road, Newburgh NY.
 Commissioned 1948.
 As cited in Philip Johnson: Life and Work by Franz Schulze, Johnson called it "the worst house I ever built."
 Sold to Lisa Ferrara.
 Sold in 2000 to Diane Arbeit and Richard Zelig.
 Sold in 2020 to Jiminie Ha and Jeremy Parker.
 2020 renovation.
 Open to the public for events.
 Website.

 1950 - The Blanchette Hooker Rockefeller Guest House, aka the Mrs. John D. Rockefeller III Guest House, 242 East 52nd Street, New York NY.
 Built by Murphy-Brinkworth Construction Company.
 Intended for use as a social gathering place and modern art gallery.
 The second floor was meant to be a bedroom and has rarely been photographed.
-The house was donated to the Museum of Modern Art in 1955 after which it had several owners.
+Donated to the Museum of Modern Art in 1955 after which it had several owners.
 Another Johnson client, Robert Leonhardt, bought it in 1964 for $100,000 and rented the house to Johnson 1971 to 1979.
 In the early 2000s the house was sold at auction for $11M.
 It was given Landmark status by the Preservation Commission in December 2000.

 1951 - The John L. Senior Jr. House, New Canaan CT.
 Unbuilt.